English – Reading and Phonics

 At Key Stage 2, guided reading lessons are based around key texts and are characterised by a carousel of activities designed to develop children’s comprehension skills further.
 Over the course of a week, pupils clarify vocabulary, complete pre-reading, enter into small group discussions with their teacher, answer questions and complete follow up activities.
 The eight comprehension strategies taught include: clarifying, summarising, activating prior knowledge, visualising, connecting, predicting, questioning and evaluating.

 Assessment is an ongoing element of the teaching and learning of reading and takes place constantly: through the verbal feedback children receive during lessons; the written feedback in workbooks following lessons and the questioning through group discussion.
-The Lancashire Learning and Progression Steps (LAPS) are a useful tool that teachers use to help them support children with their next steps in reading.
+Bug Club assessments are a useful tool that teachers use to help them support children with their next steps in reading.
 The assessment of English also includes moderation of children’s reading which takes place within the school at staff meetings, but also as part of a local cluster of schools.
-All this is designed to ensure that class teachers have secure judgements of where their children are in relation to the Key Learning Indicators of Performance (KLIPS) and the statutory guidelines for Years 2 and 6.
+All this is designed to ensure that class teachers have secure judgements of where their children are in relation to the statutory guidelines for Years 2 and 6.

 To support our vulnerable readers, who despite varied efforts and approaches still do not make expected progress, we conduct more in depth additional assessments e.g. Dyslexia screening.
 Interventions or resources can then be put in place e.g. Project X, IDL , coloured overlays etc to support children’s needs.